TheRoboticsClub/2024-internship-Sammit-Dhar/docs/index.md

 <br>
 <p style="text-align: center">

-Welcome to my blog.
+Welcome to my blog!
 I am working on the repository 'FPGA-Robotics' for my internship, under my mentors José M. Cañas and Rubén Nieto.